Learn more about kombucha and share the love by joining "Kombucha Community by The Good Guys" group on Facebook.

 IS THAT MOLD ON MY KOMBUCHA?

-Mold looks exactly like on bread or other foodstuffs.
+Mold looks exactly like on bread or other food items.
 It can be blue, black, or white but most of all it has a fuzzy and/or furry surface.
 Mold only grows on top of the scoby or liquid.
 If you encounter mold, always get rid of that batch of kombucha and all scobys in that vessel.
 Start fresh with a new scoby from your scoby hotel.

 Identifying mold from a healthy, although weird looking, scoby can be challenging for new brewers.